 Property owners in the U.S. shell out substantial–sometimes huge–amounts of cash on property taxes every year, and those taxes only increase as a building changes hands at a higher price and becomes more appealing to investors.
 The fact that the top taxpaying buildings in the U.S. are located in Manhattan won’t necessarily come as a shock, either, but the difference in numbers might.
 The New York City commercial real estate market remains the destination of choice for national and offshore investors alike, and some of the largest corporations in the world are based there.
 So it makes sense that Big Apple property owners would pay sky-high amounts in taxes–but the numbers are much higher than you think.
 Take the General Motors Building, for instance: Boston Properties spends more than $71 million on taxes alone for its Fifth Avenue office building.
 That’s an excessively high price in itself, but when you compare it with property taxes paid elsewhere in the U.S., that number seems downright outrageous.
 However, there are a few properties outside of New York that also fork over big wads of cash on taxes every year.
 Some you’ll recognize, and some might surprise you, but they all earned a spot on our list of the top 100 taxpaying properties in the U.S.

-NYC’s Stuy Town Pays the Second-Highest Property Taxes in the Country
+NYC’s Stuy Town Pays the Third-Highest Property Taxes in the Country

-The 8,757-unit Stuyvesant Town residential community located at 252 1st Ave. in Manhattan managed to sneak in and occupy the second spot on our top 100, right between the General Motors Building and the MetLife Building.
-The 8.9 million-square-foot complex built back in 1945 pays in excess of $61 million on property taxes–which translates into $7 per square foot.
+The 8,757-unit Stuyvesant Town residential community located at 252 1st Ave. in Manhattan managed to sneak in and occupy the third spot on our top 100, right between the General Motors Building and the MetLife Building.
+The 8.9 million-square-foot complex built back in 1945 pays in excess of $60 million on property taxes–which translates into $7 per square foot.
 By comparison, the 1.8 million-square-foot General Motors Building shells out $39 per square foot in taxes.
 The gargantuan multifamily community was acquired by Blackstone affiliate LivCor in late 2015, as part of a $4.1 billion portfolio transaction that also included the 2,481-unit Peter Cooper Village Apartments.

-There were only 17 entries located outside New York City to make our top 100 list.
-Most of them are retail centers and hotels, including popular destinations such as Mall of America in Minneapolis, Borgata Hotel, Spa & Casino in Atlantic City and the Bellagio in Las Vegas.
-However, two major industrial developments also managed to sneak in.
-The Exelon – Byron Nuclear Generating Station in Rockvale Township, Ill., pays nearly $37 million in property taxes, landing the 13th spot on our top 100 list.
+The Exelon – Byron Nuclear Generating Station in Rockvale Township, Ill., pays nearly $37 million in property taxes, landing the 25th spot on our list.
 Owned and operated by Exelon Corp., the largest electric holding company in the country by revenue and the largest operator of U.S. nuclear power plants, the Ogle County plant cost $4.5 billion to develop and was completed in the late 1980s.
 The Byron nuclear power plant provides electricity to the city of Chicago and northern Illinois.
-The only other industrial property to make our list is also located near Chicago–the ExxonMobil Joliet Refinery forks over more than $29 million in yearly property taxes, landing the 26th spot on our top 100, surpassing the iconic Willis Tower.
+There were two other industrial properties located in Chicago to make our list–the ExxonMobil Joliet Refinery, which forks over more than $29 million in yearly property taxes, landed the 30th spot on our top 100, surpassing the iconic Willis Tower.
 The other one is the Wood River Refinery, located in Roxana, Ill., which pays over $18 million in yearly property taxes, landing it the 69th spot on our list.

 Chicago’s Willis Tower is the Top Taxpaying Office Building Outside Manhattan

-Number 28 on our list is occupied by the iconic Willis Tower in Chicago, which commands more than $28 million on property taxes.
+Number 34 on our list is occupied by the iconic Willis Tower in Chicago, which commands nearly $30 million on property taxes.
 The 108-story, 3.8 million-square-foot steel-and-glass tower is also the top taxpaying building in the Windy City, and is now in the midst of a $500 million renovation.
 Current owner Blackstone paid a record $1.3 billion to acquire the building at 233 S. Wacker Drive back in 2015.
-The towering structure maintains its dominating position as the tallest building in Chicago and the second-tallest in the U.S. and the entire Western Hemisphere.
+The towering structure maintains its dominating position as the tallest office building in Chicago and the second-tallest in the U.S. and the entire Western Hemisphere.
 The tower’s famous Skydeck underwent major renovations in 2009 and now includes The Ledge–retractable glass balconies that can be extended 4 feet from the building’s facade, offering unobstructed–and dizzying–views of the city below.

 Willis Tower Nearly 3 Times Cheaper than GM Building in 2016